sunfounder/euler-kit/docs/source/pyproject/py_rfid.rst

 6.5 Radio Frequency Identification
 ================================================

-Radio Frequency Identification (RFID) refers to technologies that involve using wireless communication between an object (or tag) and an interrogating device (or reader) to automatically track and identify such objects.
-The tag transmission range is limited to several meters from the reader.
-A clear line of sight between the reader and tag is not necessarily required.
+Radio Frequency Identification (RFID) is a technology that uses wireless communication between an object (or tag) and an interrogating device (or reader) to track and identify it.
+The tag's transmission range is limited to several meters.
+Readers and tags do not necessarily require a line of sight.

-Most tags contain at least one integrated circuit (IC) and an antenna.
+An integrated circuit (IC) and an antenna are usually present on most tags.
-The microchip stores information and is responsible for managing the radio frequency (RF) communication with the reader.
-Passive tags do not have an independent energy source and depend on an external electromagnetic signal, provided by the reader, to power their operations.
+As well as storing information, the microchip manages communication with the reader via radio frequency (RF).
-Active tags contain an independent energy source, such as a battery.
+In passive tags, there is no independent energy source and they rely on an external electromagnetic signal from the reader for power.
-Thus, they may have increased processing, transmission capabilities and range.
+An active tag is powered by an independent energy source, such as a battery.
+As a result, they may be more powerful in terms of processing, transmission, and range.

 * :ref:`cpn_mfrc522`